TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.rst

 platforms, as well as on Windows systems.
 (Tk itself is not part of Python; it is maintained at ActiveState.)

-Running ``python -m tkinter`` from the command line should open a window demonstrating a simple Tk interface, letting you know that :mod:`tkinter` is properly installed on your system, and also showing what version of Tcl/Tk is installed, so you can read the Tcl/Tk documentation specific to that version.
+Running ``python -m tkinter`` kutoka the command line should open a window demonstrating a simple Tk interface, letting you know that :mod:`tkinter` is properly installed on your system, and also showing what version of Tcl/Tk is installed, so you can read the Tcl/Tk documentation specific to that version.